unlight/asmt-javascript-questions/README.md

 - Could you please describe the University Trainee Program?
 What was your role?
 - What results of mentoring (for yourself) can you mention?
 - What techniques did you use while mentoring?
+- How did you measure mentee’s success?
+(You was a mentor, how did you understand that your mentoring was successful)?

 ### Team managment & Communication
 - Team management: how to ensure, team is on track, how to delegate tasks